Skip to main content

 Biography

-I lead the History of Catholicism research strand within the University's Centre for Catholic Studies.
-In this role, I act as conference director of the biennial Early Modern British and Irish Catholicism conference, which is organized jointly by Durham University and the University of Notre Dame.
+I lead the History of Catholicism research cluster within the University's Centre for Catholic Studies.
+In this role, I act as conference director of the triennial Early Modern British and Irish Catholicism conference, which is organized jointly by Durham University and the University of Notre Dame.
 I am also a member of the steering committe of the Zurbarán Centre for Spanish and Latin American Art, as well as an associate and member of the steering committee of the Queen Mary Centre for Religion and Literature in English.
 In addition, I am a member of Durham University's Institute of Medieval and Early Modern Studies, as well as a Fellow of the Royal Historical Society.

 I am always interested in supervising research students and welcome enquiries from those thinking of researching the history of Cathoicism.
 Current and past research students' topics include: